microsoft/AIforEarthDataSets/data/goes-16.md

 Data channels and wavelengths are described [here](https://www.ncdc.noaa.gov/data-access/satellite-data/goes-r-series-satellites/glossary).

-A complete Python example of accessing and plotting a GOES-16 image is available in the notebook provided under &ldquo;<a href="https://azure.microsoft.com/en-us/services/open-datasets/catalog/goes-16?tab=data-access">data access</a>&rdquo;.
+A complete Python example of accessing and plotting a GOES-16 image is available is available in the accompanying [sample notebook](goes-16.ipynb).

 We also provide a read-only SAS (shared access signature) token to allow access to GOES-16 data via, e.g., BlobFuse, which allows you to mount blob containers as drives: